 The Anker Powercore 10000 does not support pass through charging.
 Meaning it can’t charge your device while the power bank itself is being charged.
 However, the Anker Powercore 10000 is fully charged in 6 hours, so it’s not that big of a problem.
 If you really want pass-through charging you should consider one of Jackery’s power banks like the Jackery Giant+ Premium 12000mAh.

 Anker has really impressed me with this remarkably compact power bank.
 The Anker Powercore 10000 is not only one of the smallest power banks I’ve ever seen, but it’s also one of the most efficient chargers thanks to its quality VoltageBoost and PowerIQ functions.
 It has a true power capacity of 10,000mAh and uses it all, unlike some power banks that only use up 80 percent of their rated power.
 The Anker Powercore 10000 has basically everything you need in a simple, yet capable power bank.
-It fits in your pocket easily, has enough capacity to give your smartphone up to four full charges, it’s reliable, and – also important – is very affordable too.
+It fits in your pocket easily, has enough capacity to give your smartphone up to three full charges, it’s reliable, and – also important – is very affordable too.